This is Part 2 of my questions for Alibaba on Singles’ Day. Part 1 is located here.

-- Bundling, membership programs and increased customer capture and spending (mentioned above).
+- Bundling, membership programs and increased customer capture and spending (mentioned in Part 1).

 - The deployment of hard-to-replicate physical assets (especially in new retail).

 - You need a supply chain that connects your logistics infrastructure to suppliers around the world.
 This is also harder for perishables.
-Can your platform promise that a durian picked on Thursday in Thailand will be delivered to a home in Gansu on Sunday, just as it is becoming ripe?
+Can your platform promise that a durian picked on Thursday in Thailand will be delivered to a home in Beijing on Sunday?
+And just as it is becoming ripe?

 - You need a growing suite of local service providers.
 This means hundreds of thousands of restaurants (including new pop-up kitchens).
-It could it means Starbucks, hotels, massage therapists and who knows what?
-This part is evolving quickly.
+It could mean Starbucks, hotels, massage therapists and who knows what?
+This local services part is evolving quickly.

 - You need a national footprint of physical retail locations that have been digitized and brought into the platform.
-Alibaba now has +170 Freshippo stores, 450(?)
-Sun Art hypermarkets and all the smaller physical retailers now joining the platform.
+Alibaba now has +200 Freshippo stores, +450(?)
+Sun Art hypermarkets and lots of smaller physical retailers now joining the platform.
 These “new retail” physical locations will serve as retailers, logistics nodes and local service locations.
 And as these sites are frequently within 2-3 km of peoples’ homes, their role as a forward logistics hub is likely their most important.
 CEO Danial Zhang has referred to on-demand delivery as the “infrastructure of new retail”.

 So if you are competing with Alibaba (hello Pinduoduo), how do you compete with these physical assets?
 How expensive and / or difficult would it be to replicate them?